 Student and Training Visas

 At the moment, the Government is not providing any financial support packages to claim for International Students (visas subclasses 500, 590) or for training visa (subclass 407) holders.
-However, students being employed at one of the major supermarkets such as Coles and Woolworths can extend their working hours in order to assist meeting the demand of essential items to the Australian community.
-The same applies for those working at aged care facilities.
+However, students being employed at one of the major supermarkets such as Coles and Woolworths can extend their working hours in order to assist in meeting the demand for essential items to the Australian community.
+The same applies to those working at aged care facilities.

 Students and trainees who are currently facing financial hardship due to loss of employment or reduction in working hours are encouraged to contact their embassies, universities or overseas family to seek financial support.
 Those who have been in Australia for longer than 12 months can request early access to their Australian superannuation to help them through these hard times.

 Students who have been here longer than 12 months who find themselves in financial hardship will be able to access their Australian superannuation.

 Visa holders such as the TSS 482 and 457 visas are also not included in the Government financial support scheme, which is also extended to other temporary visa holders such as Short Stay Activity (400 visa), Temporary Activity (408 visa), Training Visa (407 visa) and International Relations Visa (403 visa).

 Those visa holders will, however, be able to access up to $10,000 of their superannuation if they meet certain eligibility criteria that is available on the ATO website, the media release is also here.

 Temporary visa holders will be able to access up to $10,000 of their superannuation in this financial.

 Visitors are also not included in the Government’s financial support packages released so far, including the following subclasses: 600 (Visitor Visa), 601 (electronic travel authority) or 651 (eVisitor).